DBilardello/Rock-Paleo-Magnetism/CoercivityUnmixing_v1.0/README.md

 > **Bilardello, D. (2025).** Rock-Paleo-Magnetism: Tools for processing magnetic data in paleomagnetism and rock magnetism, *GitHub*, https://github.com/DBilardello/Rock-Paleo-Magnetism

+This repository does not accept external code contributions.
+Please do not submit pull requests.

 **Please Note:**

 - Incorporation of any **new ideas, algorithms, or implementations** from this code into third-party software packages is **strictly prohibited without permission**.